nickolashe/opencurrents-1/README.md

 In some cases unverified users are created with email only so we can start tracking their hours even before they verify their account.

 ### Event
 Events are created by non-profit admins.
 All volunteer tracked hours are associated with events.
 Events can be either *group* or *manual*.
 Several volunteers can check in to group events, which are usually held at set times and locations (*live-dashboard*).
-Manual events are created each time volunteer submits individual requests for approval of their hours (*time-tracker*).
+Manual events are created each time volunteer submits individual requests for hour approval (*time-tracker*).

 ### UserTimeLog
-This model registers all hours submitted by / for volunteers. *is_verified* flag determines whether the requests have been approved or not.
+This model registers all submitted volunteer hours.
+A boolean flag *is_verified* registers whether a given request has been approved or not.

 #### AdminActionUserTime
-The purpose of this auxiliary model is to track actions non-profit admins take on hour requests in [UserTimeLog](#usertimelog) model.
+The purpose of this auxiliary model is to track actions non-profit admins take on the requests in [UserTimeLog](#usertimelog) model.
 Initial volunteer request generates an action of type *request* in this table.
-Subsequently, the admin can either *approve* or *decline* the request.
+Subsequently, an admin can either *approve* or *decline* the request.

 ### Offer
 This model contains offers created by businesses.
-Offer is characterized by a product item and a *currents share*, which represents percentage of price for which a businesses agrees to accept currents.
+Offer is characterized by a product item and a *currents share*, which represents percentage of price for which a business agrees to accept currents.
 Optionally, a business can specify a limit on how many transactions it is willing to accept for a given offer.

 ### Transaction
-A transaction is an act of offer redemption by users (*redeem-currents*).
-In order to redeem a transaction, a user must have a positive available currents balance.
-The actual amount of currents transacted is specified in *currents_amount* field.
+A transaction is an act of redeeming offers by users (*redeem-currents*).
+In order to redeem an offer, a user must have a positive available currents balance.
+Actual amount of currents transacted is specified in *currents_amount* field.

 #### TransactionAction
 The purpose of this auxiliary table is to track actions taken by business admins on redemption requests in [Transaction](#transaction) model.
 Initial redemption request generates an action of type *request* in this table.
-Subsequently, the admin can either *approve* or *decline* the request.
+Subsequently, an admin can either *approve* or *decline* the request.
 The status of *redeemed* signifies that the funds have been transferred and the transaction can be considered closed.
 See [#755](https://github.com/opencurrents/opencurrents/issues/755) on the immediate plan to combine [AdminActionUserTime](#adminactionusertime) and [TransactionAction](#transactionaction) into a single model.

 ### Ledger
 This model serves as a single source of truth for the currency ownership.
 Users and orgs are referenced in the ledger through their respective entities.
 Issuance of currents to users by non-profits is recorded using *is_issued* flag.

 Examples of instances where a new ledger record is created are:
-* Non-profit admin approving volunteer hour request
+* Non-profit admin approves volunteer hour request
 * Volunteer checks in at a group event
-* Offer redemption moves to *redeemed* status
+* Offer redemption is assigned *redeemed* status

 In each of these instances the new ledger record references the triggering action.
 See [#755](https://github.com/opencurrents/opencurrents/issues/755) on the immediate plan to combine [AdminActionUserTime](#adminactionusertime) and [TransactionAction](#transactionaction) into a single model.